-Emotionally charged memories will sweep across the United States today, the 50th anniversary of President John F. Kennedy’s death.
-Countless people will recall where they were, whom they were with, and how they reacted at the moment they heard the news of the president’s assassination.
+The assassination of President John F. Kennedy.
+September 11.
+The Fall of the Berlin Wall.
+Countless people will recall where they were, whom they were with, and how they reacted at the moment they heard the news of these emotionally charged events.
 And many of those memories will be wrong.

 Psychological scientists call these types of recollections flashbulb memories.
 In the same way a flash camera captures a moment in time, these decisive events create vivid, long-lasting, and poignant memories.